 Soldier On is a Foundation who aims to help reintegrate serving and ex-serving Defence Force men and women.
 They support those who have served by focusing on their physical and mental health, their family, their community, and their future.
 They have set up centres for people to go where they can find support staff, psychological assistance, links with local services as well as a support network of other veterans and families.

 We want to help Soldier On raise awareness for these soldiers on Anzac day to make sure they and their families are getting the support and attention they need.

-So if you need a new shed or know someone who does, please visit us at www.CheapShes.com.au on the 25th of April to make your purchase.
+If you need a new shed or know someone who does, please visit us at www.CheapSheds.com.au on the 25th of April to the 28th to make your purchase.